A-1 Pest Control North Carolina

 • Dense landscaping near your foundation wall provides great cover.

-• Underneath or behind stairs is nice and secluded.
+• Underneath or behind the stairs is nice and secluded.

 • Roof-soffit intersections give protection from flying predators.